gggeek/phplot/tests/README.md

 ### SETUP:

-The test suite driver expects to find PHPlot in the current directory or PHP search path.
-You should copy (or link) PHPlot scripts into the current directory for testing.
-Relying on PHP's include path to find PHPlot is probably a bad idea, especially if you have multiple versions of PHPLot.

-You need to copy or link these two scripts: phplot.php rgb.inc.php

 Several environment variables can be used by the test suite:
    PHP : The path to the PHP interpreter (PHP CLI) for testing.
       This is required.
 The test driver will not run if this is not defined.
    RESULTDIR : Directory path for saving results.
 Optional; defaults to
-      "results" in the current directory.
+      "results" in the tests directory.
       This directory must not already exist.
    VIEWER : The path to an image viewer program.
       The program needs to accept one or two image filenames on the command